 - (1) Does not include contingent liability of the County on general obligation revenue bonds, special assessment bonds, and other indebtedness not currently paid with ad valorem tax proceeds. - (2) General obligation bonds additionally supported by non-ad valorem revenues and project revenues; if revenues are not sufficient, the County is obligated to pay the difference between such revenues and debt service requirements of the respective bonds.
-Does not include MTP Commercial Paper Notes of \$200 million. - (3) The ad valorem tax rate available to pay these bonds is limited to the County's maximum operating levy and certain tax overrides (see "PROPERTY TAX INFORMATION Property Tax Limitations"). - (4) General obligation bonds additionally supported by non-ad valorem revenues and project revenues; if revenues are not sufficient, the County is obligated to pay the difference between such revenues and debt service requirements of the respective bonds.
+Does not include MTP Commercial Paper Notes of \$200 million.
+Does not include the Bonds or the effect of the Refunded Bonds. - (3) The ad valorem tax rate available to pay these bonds is limited to the County's maximum operating levy and certain tax overrides (see "PROPERTY TAX INFORMATION Property Tax Limitations"). - (4) General obligation bonds additionally supported by non-ad valorem revenues and project revenues; if revenues are not sufficient, the County is obligated to pay the difference between such revenues and debt service requirements of the respective bonds.
 Does not include the CWC Bond Bank Commercial Paper Notes of \$200 million.